ioBroker/ioBroker.vis/README.md

 ### **WORK IN PROGRESS**
 * (bluefox) Added the possibility to limit hard the view size
 * (foxriver76) implemented simple sort mechanic for navigation
+* (foxriver76) fixed import of views, which were inside a folder

 ### 2.9.2 (2023-11-29)
 * (foxriver76) fixed reactivity in custom components